OISF/suricata/doc/userguide/rules/fast-pattern-explained.rst

    qualify for the longest length, the one with the highest character/byte diversity score ("Pattern Strength") is used as the fast pattern match.
 See :ref:`Appendix C
-   <fast-pattern-explained-appendix-c>` for details on the algorithm
+   <fast-pattern-explained-appendix-b>` for details on the algorithm
    used to determine Pattern Strength.
 #.
 If multiple content matches have the same highest priority, qualify
    for the longest length, and the same highest Pattern Strength, the buffer ("list_id") that was *registered last* is used as the fast pattern match.
 See :ref:`Appendix B
-   <fast-pattern-explained-appendix-b>` for the registration order of
+   <fast-pattern-explained-appendix-a>` for the registration order of
    the different buffers/lists.
 #.
 If multiple content matches have the same highest priority, qualify
    for the longest length, the same highest Pattern Strength, and have